CryptoBlades/cb-gitbook-wiki/skill/what-is-skill/obtaining-skill.md

 ## Trading

-Players may trade their NFTs on the marketplace for SKILL.
+Players may trade their NFTs on the marketplace for $XWeapon.

 Information on the marketplace can be found here: